-If your snake’s water dish is currently sitting on the warm end, start by moving it to the cool end.
-According to Science Daily, evaporation (the process by which water vapor enters the air) happens more quickly at higher temperatures.
+If your snake’s water dish is in the warm end, move it to the cool end.
+Keeping the water dish cooler will lead to lower humidity.
+According to Science Daily, evaporation happens faster at higher temperatures.

 2) Use a Smaller Water Bowl

-3) Increase Ventilation
+3) Increased Ventilation

-If your snake is living in a plastic tub, this will be as drilling some small holes in the lid and sides.
+If your snake is living in a plastic tub, this will involve drilling some small holes in the lid and sides.

-5) Get a Dehumidifier
+5) Get a Dehumidifier / Oscillating Fan

 6) Switch to a Glass Enclosure

-7) Change the Substrate
+7) Change the Substrate (Bedding)

 Some substrates can be naturally damp and tend to disperse lots of moisture into their air.
 Others are drier, and can soak up moisture naturally from the environment, thus keeping the air dry.